-UKCIS (2020) defines the sharing of nudes and semi-nudes as:
+UKCIS (2024) defines the sharing of nudes and semi-nudes as:

-"the sending or posting of nude or semi-nude images, videos or live streams online by young people under the age of 18.
-This could be via social media, gaming platforms, chat apps or forums"
+"the sending or posting of nude or semi-nude images, videos or live streams online by young people under the age of 18.Nudes and semi-nudes can be shared online via social media, gaming platforms, chat apps or forums or involve sharing between devices using offline services"

 It could also involve sharing between devices via services like Apple's Airdrop which works offline.
 Alternative terms used by children and young people may include 'dick pics' or 'pics'.
 The motivations for taking and sharing images, videos and live streams are not always sexually or criminally motivated.
-This advice does not apply to adults sharing nudes or seminudes of under 18-year-olds.
+This advice does not apply to adults sharing nudes or semi- nudes of under 18-year-olds.
 (This is a form of child sexual abuse and must be referred to the police as a matter of urgency).